7.62×39mm: Kal. 7,62mm×38 "Dutch"

 In the late 1950s West Germany was investigating the concept of an intermediate service cartridge (Mittelpatrone).
 As part of a ballistic study, the West German government commissioned reverse-engineered copies of the 7.62 mm M43 round.
 It was made for use in SKS rifles and RPD light machine guns that they had obtained from East German Army defectors.
 The Dutch firm Nederlandsche Wapen-en Munitiefabriek (NWM) was contracted in 1958 to make the ammunition.
 Specifications based on captured samples were drawn up in April 1958 and production began in 1959.

 There were two different cartridges commissioned.
 The first was a lead-core bullet (Weichkern, or "soft core") with a gilding-metal jacket.
 It had a plain tip and red lacquer around the primer annulus to indicate that it was standard Ball ammunition.
 The other was an armour piercing bullet (Eisenkern, or "iron core") with a mild steel core and a gilding-metal jacket.
 It had black lacquer around the primer annulus to indicate it was armour piercing.
 (The early rounds were marked Pantser (Dutch: "armour", i.e. armour-piercing) on the packaging and had a black lacquered tip as per NATO standard markings).
 The brass cases were required to have a length between 38.36 and 38.7 mm, so the cartridge was designated the "7.62×38 mm".
-It was loaded with kugelpulver (Dutch / German: "ball powder"] and used non-corrosive Sinoxid primers.
+It was loaded with Kugelpulver (German: "ball powder"] and used non-corrosive Sinoxid primers.
 The headstamp bore the metric designation (7.62×38 mm) at 12 o'clock, the 2-digit year at 4 o'clock, and the contractor (NWM) at 8 o'clock.

 They were packed in 25-round cartons.
 The early cartons were marked in Dutch with black text on a plain white label.
 The later cartons were marked in German with a colored border (a red border for ball and a black border for armour-piercing).